woheller69/gptAssist/README.md

 It does not support login via Apple, Microsoft or Google account.
 Please use a web browser for initial sign up.

+You can switch on/off blocking by clicking the button at the top right.
+Swipe up a bit to hide the button.

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"
 alt="Get it on F-Droid"
 height="80">](https://f-droid.org/packages/org.woheller69.gptassist/)